denewyear/denewyear/README.md

-- 👋 Hi, I’m @denewyear97
+- 👋 Hi, I’m @denewyear
 - 👀 I’m interested in the limitless possibilites programming and technology offer
 - 🌱 I’m currently learning Data Structures and Algorithms in C++
-- 💞️ I’m looking to collaborate on anything but I have a huge interests in AI Agents
+- 💞️ I’m looking to collaborate on anything but I have a huge interests in AI/Security
 - 📫 How to reach me is through my LinkedIn profile
-- 😄 Pronouns: He/Him
 - ⚡ Fun fact: I make a wondeful spaghetti

 <!---